 - have had breast cancer before

-- are overweight – particularly if you've been through the menopause (you can use the BMI healthy weight calculator to find out whether you're overweight or obese)
+- are overweight or living with obesity, particularly if you've been through the menopause (you can use the BMI calculator to check if you're a healthy weight)

 - drink a lot of alcohol – your risk can increase with the amount of alcohol you drink